robin-raymond/zax.io/warnings-errors.md

     * an attempt was made to call a function where none of the function candidates available are a viable choice
 * `function-candidate-ambiguous`
     * an attempt was made to call a function where two (or more) matches are equally selectable even with all qualifiers considered
-* `outercast-ambiguous`
+* `unsafe-outerof-ambiguous`
-    * an attempt was made to cast from a contained pointer to a container pointer but which from type is ambiguous
+    * an attempt was made to cast from a contained pointer to a container pointer but which from `type` is ambiguous
 * `except-ambiguous`
-    * an attempt was made to return a value using the `except` statement but the best match for the return type is ambiguous or the defaulted output argument name for the `except` is ambiguous
+    * an attempt was made to return a value using the `except` statement but the best match for the return `type` is ambiguous or the defaulted output argument name for the `except` is ambiguous
 * `enum-to-underlying-needs-as-operator`
-    * an attempt was made to directly convert an enum to its underlying type without first casing to the underlying type
+    * an attempt was made to directly convert an enum to its underlying `type` without first casing to the underlying `type`
 * `enum-to-incompatible-type`
-    * an attempt was made to convert an enum to a type that is not its underlying type
+    * an attempt was made to convert an enum to a `type` that is not its underlying `type`
 * `range-iterator-not-found`
     * the `each` iteration `from` a range did not provided a range iterator
 * `named-scope-not-found`
-    * cannot fine the name referenced in a `break` or `continue` statement
+    * cannot find the name referenced in a `break` or `continue` statement
 * `named-scope-inaccessible`
-    * a `break` or `continue` statement was request to an inaccessible scope
+    * a `break` or `continue` statement was requested to an inaccessible scope
 * `line-directive-without-file`
     * when parsing generated files, a line directive was used without first declaring a file directive
 * `bad-alignment`
-    * the alignment is not supported
+    * the alignment is unsupported
 * `duplicate-case`
     * a `switch` has duplicate `case` values
 * `duplicate-symbol`